difference between join and union

 UNION, on the other hand, is used to combine data from two or more tables with the same structure into a single result set.
 Unlike JOIN, UNION does not require a common column between the tables.

-See also difference between self and cross pollination
+See also difference between alternating current and direct current

 When using UNION, the columns in both tables must have the same data type, and the number of columns should be the same.
 This is because the UNION operation appends the rows from one table to another.
 If the columns are not matched, UNION will fail.